JaimeBadiola/Predicting-Molecular-Properties-Kaggle-competition-/README.md

 Ultimately, such tools will enable researchers to make progress in a range of important problems, like designing molecules to carry out specific cellular tasks, or designing better drug molecules to fight disease.

 ## The solution
-The solution I worked for in the last couple of months wasn't anything expectacular or novel, hence my place in the lederboard.
-This was my first competition, from which i learned a great deal.

-My best individual model was a LGBM model with hyperparameters discovered with bayesian optimization and a set of all the best features I found in the public kernels, and some of my own.
+My best individual model was a LGBM model with hyperparameters tunned with bayesian optimization and a set of all the best features I found in the public kernels, and some of my own.
 That gave me a score of -1.572.
 The final submision was a blend of my model and the best public models of the competitions, scoring a -1.869 in the private leaderboard and -1.875 in the public leaderboard.

 ## How to use this repository